mkhasson97/iBetaHistory/README.md

 # Daily Update

-This repository is automatically updated once a day with the latest changes.
+This repository is automatically updated several times a day with the latest changes.

 ## Update Schedule